Squats will Save you this Summer

 Squats will Save you This Summer

-The countdown is on and kids will be out of school before we know it, if not already.
-Mine have only 3 days … ugh.
-That means the structure and schedule goes out the window but that doesn’t mean you need to give up on your fitness!
+The countdown is on only a few days away from kicking off my Annual Summer squat Challenge.
+Summer can mean our structure and schedule goes out the window but that doesn’t mean you need to give up on your fitness!

 Why the squat you may ask?